Using If War Comes to You

 The core experience takes about 1 hour to complete and consists of:

 Two optional activities can be added for deeper exploration, if time allows and if appropriate for your group.
-You can add one or both to the core session (to give a single extended session of 1.5 to 2 hours) or deliver them separately in a second one-hour session.
-The optional activities consist of:
+You can add one or both to the core session (to give a single extended session of 1.5 to 2 hours) or deliver them separately in a second 1-hour session.
+The optional activities are:

 This guide will help you use the experience effectively to run an engaging session.
 While prior knowledge or interest in IHL is useful, it is not essential.
 Please allow 2 hours to prepare.